 The election of Abraham Lincoln as President in 1860 was a turning point.

-Southern states, fearing the restriction of slavery, seceded from the Union, leading to the outbreak of the Civil War in 1861.
+Because Southern states feared the restriction of slavery, they seceded from the Union, which led to the outbreak of the Civil War in 1861.

 Initially, the war aimed to preserve the Union, but it quickly became a struggle over slavery.

-On January 1, 1863, Lincoln issued the Emancipation Proclamation, declaring all slaves in Confederate-held territory free.
+On 1 January 1863, Lincoln issued the Emancipation Proclamation, which declared all slaves in Confederate-held territory free.

 This executive order shifted the war's focus and allowed African Americans to join the Union Army.